 I was literally born with this passion.
 It is interesting that up until that moment, I had not put that notion together.
 Of course I would have this interest.
 It is my birthright.

-Are you ready to reimagine a different future for yourself even during this global pandemic?
+Are you ready to reimagine a different future for yourself even during this global time of uncertainty?

 Did you know that Shakespeare made many of his masterpieces during a pandemic?
 He was personally affected as his son died during that time at the age of 11.
 He wrote Macbeth, and Antony and Cleopatra when he was at his worst, for example.

-What masterpieces will be created during and after this global pandemic?
-Consider using this time as your professional or personal intermission.
+Consider using each day as your professional or personal intermission.
 Learn ways to find opportunities to remain relevant, resilient, and remarkable.
 It is possible to find and create magical moments to continue to drive outcomes and results.

 Everyone needs to be reminded that they are never too old, and it is never too late!
 Anyone can cultivate a refreshed courageous perspective on aging, engagement, work, and life.